 Workday uses a 15 minute rounding system based on seven minute intervals.
 For example, a start time of 7:07 a.m. is rounded to 7:00 a.m.
 A start time of 7:09 a.m. is rounded to 7:15 a.m.
 A similar rounding occurs for end times.

-Monthly-paid staff will follow exception pay reporting.
+Exempt monthly-paid staff will follow exception pay reporting.
 Exception pay reporting is accurately entering/recording only time away from work, including but not limited to paid time off (PTO), sick, holiday, bereavement and jury duty.
 For time reporting purposes, full-time exempt monthly-paid staff are treated as working 40 hours per week (8 hours per day/5 days per week).
 This is for tracking purposes only and is not intended to reflect actual hours worked.

 Individuals paid on an hourly basis are responsible for doing the following:

 - Accurately entering into Workday their start and end times for each day worked, as well as the start and end times of any meal break that is at least 30 consecutive, uninterrupted minutes.
 Individuals should not record in Workday any meal breaks that are less than 30 consecutive minutes in length.

 - Submitting their completed weekly time records in Workday within the time period required for approval.